 With generative design, design teams may discover designs they never thought possible because of cognitive biases or blind spots.

 Landing a modern plane is quite a complicated and demanding process, which requires a special approach and the special attention of both the crew and ground services.
-To simplify and improve this process an automatic landing system with Computer Vision can be used.
+To simplify and improve this process plane automatic landing technology powered by Computer Vision can be used.

 All the aircraft move along a rigid or flexible trajectory that has 2 set approaches.
 In the first case, the glide path is set by ground devices based on radio equipment, and in the second — the plane’s position information comparatively to the landing point comes from Computer Vision-based cameras.

 The first one has significant disadvantages, especially radio equipment complexity.
 Also, they do not perform well with narrow radio signals reflected from the ground when a plane is descending from low altitudes.

 The second one is more reliable — aircraft tracking automatically controls a plane during landing by video frames in real-time after it passes the far marker — 7200 m from the landing zone.
 The landing is controlled instead by the mathematical model of a plane’s movement.
 And Computer Vision monitors a plane until it successfully passes the near marker, automatically eliminating all the existing course deviations.
 Recently, Airbus has successfully performed such a computer vision-based system, but with take-offs.
 This automatic take-off was enabled by image recognition technology installed directly in the aircraft.
 It is the first of its kind.
 Today, aircraft rely on ground equipment technology, Instrument Landing System (ILS), which exists in airports around the world.

 Today, some aircraft have a preventive maintenance system that is able to generate a list of “pending items to fix” to prevent the next failures causing master minimum equipment list, or MMEL, issues affecting aircraft dispatch.